epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-10-23-awesome-theme-icons.markdown

 #### Compared with other statsubar

-Some statusbar use icons, while other use Font approach.
+Some statusbar use icons, while other use font approach.
 For example i3statusbar support multifont, so that we can use FontAwesome easily.